Understanding developing turbulence by a study of the nonlinear energy transfer in the Navier-Stokes equation: Examples

-Another example illustrating the development of a narrow-band mode (symbolizing a single Fourier mode), is described in~\cite{7}.
-A regular sinusoidal velocity oscillation is created by vortex shedding behind a rectangular rod (with sharp corners) inserted across a relatively low intensity turbulent air jet core.
-The velocity is measured by hotwire anemometry as $1\,s$ long time records at regular positions downstream of the rod, and the power spectra are computed from the velocity records.
 Figure~\ref{fig:19} shows the initial power spectrum very near the rod and Figure~\ref{fig:20} shows the power spectrum at a position $10\,mm$ downstream.
 The move linked to Figure~\ref{fig:20} shows the power spectra at downstream positions in steps of $0.5\,mm$.
 Knowing the convection velocity, the spectral plots are interpreted as subsequent stages in the time development of the flow after being subjected to the effects of the Navier-Stokes equation during increasing time.
 The measurement reveals the action of the cascade and the time constants associated with the transfer of energy from mode to mode.
 The observed slow energy variations across frequency are a result of the default filter settings of the acquisition instrument~\cite{7}.

 The flow development was subsequently simulated by computation with the Navier-Stokes Machine.
 To create a realistic comparison between experiment and computation, the $1\,s$ hotwire anemometry digital time record measured near the rod was simply used as input for the Navier-Stokes Machine calculation.
 Figure~\ref{fig:21} shows the initial time record as displayed by the program (the slight difference in shape between the spectra in Figure~\ref{fig:19} and Figure~\ref{fig:21} is due to differences in frequency response and display conditions).
 Figure~\ref{fig:22} shows the power spectrum after $100.000$ iterations.
 The movie linked to Figure~\ref{fig:22} shows the time development of the power spectrum.
 The similarity between the spectrum measured as a fluid element that is convected downstream from the initial creation of the vortex and the spectra computed by repeated small actions of the Navier-Stokes equation is striking and corroborates the computational method based on the development of the spatial convection record~\cite{6}.